 If you know you won’t be able to use the rest of the package, freezing fresh yeast is a good solution to that problem.

-How To Test Yeast Effectiveness
+How To Store Fresh Yeast

-By proofing the yeast, you make sure that the dough you will prepare, will turn from this (just mixed dough for my bread rolls):
+By proofing the yeast, you make sure that the dough you will prepare will turn from this (just mixed dough for my bread rolls):

 to this (same dough after rising for 90 minutes):

 For fresh yeast, many recipes have the proofing process built-in, or you can do it yourself.